IgniteUI/igniteui-angular/src/tabbar/README.md

 - `isDisabled` - Determines whether the panel is disabled
 - `index` - Gets the index of a panel in the panel collection
 - `relatedTab` - Get the tab, associated with the panel
-- `label` - defines the label on the associated tab
+- `label` - Defines the label on the associated tab
-- `icon` - defines the icon on the associated tab
+- `icon` - Defines the icon on the associated tab
-- `color` - defines the color on the associated tab
+- `color` - Defines the color on the associated tab

 ## Methods

-- `select` - select the panel and the associated tab
+- `select` - Select the panel and the associated tab
-- `deselect` - deselect the panel and the associated tab

 ----------